logicalclocks/logicalclocks.github.io/docs/user_guides/fs/vector_similarity_search.md

 ---

 # Introduction
-Vector similarity search is a technique enabling the retrieval of similar items based on their vector embeddings or representations.
+Vector similarity search (also called similarity search) is a technique enabling the retrieval of similar items based on their vector embeddings or representations.
 Its applications range across various domains, from recommendation systems to image similarity and beyond.
 In Hopsworks, vector similarity search is enabled by extending an online feature group with approximate nearest neighbor search capabilities through a vector database, such as Opensearch.
 This guide provides a detailed walkthrough on how to leverage Hopsworks for vector similarity search.

 # Extending Feature Groups with Similarity Search
 In Hopsworks, each vector embedding in a feature group is stored in an index within the backing vector database.
 By default, vector embeddings are stored in the default index for the project (created for every project in Hopsworks), but you have the option to create a new index for a feature group if needed.
 Creating a separate index per feature group is particularly useful for large volumes of data, ensuring that when a feature group is deleted, its associated index is also removed.
 For feature groups that use the default project index, the index will only be removed when the project is deleted - not when the feature group is deleted.
 The index will store all the vector embeddings defined in that feature group, if you have more than one vector embedding in the feature group.